 Product-wise this company might be legit, but if you’re just interested in the business opportunity, there are better options out there…

 Either way, here’s the full review on Ariix.

-Ariix has a diverse product line of health-based products (see: UNO, Vestige, or FreeLife).
+Ariix has a diverse product line of products (see: Vestige).
 All of the company’s products are divided into the following six brands: